tanakrit-d/mangayomi-source/README.md

 It will automatically stay up-to-date via. a GitHub workflow action that polls the main repo each day.
 This repo does not rehost releases.
 Instead it fetches the direct `.ipa` link and inserts new entries into [apps.json](apps.json)

-Currently it supports [Feather](https://github.com/khcrysalis/Feather) and [SideStore](https://sidestore.io/).
+Currently it only supports [Feather](https://github.com/khcrysalis/Feather).

-It may work with [AltStore](https://altstore.io/) - but it has not been tested as I do not use it 😅
+[AltStore](https://altstore.io/) and [SideStore](https://sidestore.io/) sources are available - but installation is **not supported.**
+This is because the app is not signed during the build/release process.
+The open PR [add ipa signing; integrate repo; add entitlements #418](https://github.com/kodjodevf/mangayomi/pull/418) hopes to address this in the future.

 ## Features